nearform/the-fastify-workshop/slides.md

 - Create a `plugins/authentication.js` plugin which:

-  - Registers `fastify-jwt` with a secret provided via plugin options
+  - Registers `@fastify/jwt` with a secret provided via plugin options

   > 💡 move the plugin registration from `index.js` to the new plugin module